kunks001/bookable/README.md

 ## Validations

 Validations have been created for the models to ensure that a bookable resource is created with a unique name and bookings are created in the future and resources are not double booked.
-For further information, refer to the tests and for an example of how the gem is used, visit <a href="">this site</a>.
+For further information, refer to the tests and for an example of how the gem is used, visit <a href="http://cafe-reviews.herokuapp.com/cafes/1/tables/">this site</a>.

 ## Known Bugs
 <ul>